apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 Managing dags and logs
 ######################

 Use of persistent volumes is optional and depends on your configuration.
-There are two types of volumes you may configure:

 - **Dags**: